thediastrader/Token-ERC-20/README.md

 # Token-ERC-20

-Implementação de um token ERC-20 (MeuToken) com sistema de staking, construído com Solidity e Hardhat como parte do meu roadmap de desenvolvimento Web3.
+An ERC-20 token implementation (MeuToken) with a staking system, built with Solidity and Hardhat as part of my Web3 development roadmap.

 ## Stack